PinewoodPip/epip/docs/Info/faq.md

 - **Cheats or developer features outside of developer mode**: the simple reason being that making such cheats accessible encourages users to mess with game balance before they understand it.
 Keeping such features locked behind a simple json edit or the creation of a mod ensures users have to at least think twice before making any questionable changes.
 - **Fixes or workarounds for other mods**: not our responsibility.
 Features such as the world tooltip improvements or vanity exist because we were able to improve upon the concepts of the original works, not because there was anything fundamentally broken about them.
 - **Server-side systems**: Epip is primarily a client QoL mod.
 Any server-side systems exist out of pure necessity, and EE Core already offers a phenomenal gameplay-oriented library that I do not think I (Pip) could improve much on.
 Wrappers around EE systems are for this same reason minimal.
+- **In-game tutorials**: Epip is meant to be as non-intrusive as possible; the user should be able to explore features at their own pace and use only the ones they want.
+In-game tutorials go against this idea and are disrespectful to the people that read what mods do before they install them.

 ## What does "Epip" mean?
 Unknown.